 Paying your Plusnet bill

 Plusnet encourages customers to set up a direct debit.
-However, if you prefer to pay manually you can do so by logging into your Plusnet account to make a payment, paying over the phone, recurring card payments, bank transfer, or by cheque.
+However, if you prefer to pay manually you can do so by logging into your Plusnet account to make a payment, paying over the phone, by credit or debit card.

 Late payment will lead to extra charges, so if you are having trouble with your bill it is important to contact Plusnet which may be able to help you avoid extra fees.

 Cancelling your Plusnet contract or moving home

 If you are moving or wish to cancel Plusnet, here is what you should know.

 If you leave Plusnet while you are still in-contract, you will be charged an early termination fee.
 How much you have to pay depends on how much time is left on your contract.
 Plusnet requires 30 days' notice to cancel your contract.
 If your contract or monthly charges are changed by Plusnet, or your broadband speed is consistently lower than advertised, you should be able to cancel your contract without an early termination fee.
 Leaving Plusnet after your contract has ended will not incur any extra fees.
 You can also leave Plusnet penalty-free during the first 14-day cooling-off period.

 Plusnet will move your service to your new address for free if you take out a new contract with them at the time of moving.
 If you want to take Plusnet with you but do not want a new contract, then there is a fee for moving to your new address.
 Plusnet asks for four weeks' notice if you are moving home.
 You can contact their moving team directly by calling 0800 587 1952.